Skip to content

 There has never been a greater need to approach this work differently in St. Louis – to move beyond the zero-sum and parochial mentalities that have dominated philanthropy in our region, which discourages collaboration and concentrates resources in those schools and programs with the strongest relationships.
 Given the history of segregation in our region, that often means underinvestment in diverse leaders and approaches.
 The Opportunity Trust creates the potential for a new, more equitable path forward that encourages collaboration and prioritizes investment in diverse leadership, including, importantly, in the parents and families who lack access to quality schools that meet the needs of their children.

-Click to learn more.
+Click to learn more and apply.